intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 encrypting an HTTP exchange might prevent a network middlebox that sees a client IP address from seeing the user account identity, but it doesn't prevent the TLS-terminating server from observing both identities and correlating them.
-As such, preventing correlation requires making contexts more disjoint, such as by using proxying.
+As such, preventing correlation requires making contexts more disjoint, such as by using proxying to conceal a client IP address that would otherwise be used as an identifier.

 ## Mitigating Collusion